InstagramScheduling

 Aim for 3-5 Reels per week.
 According to Social Media Examiner, consistent posting (3-5x/week) outperforms sporadic posting (daily for 3 days, then nothing for 2 weeks).

-Do I need a Facebook Page to schedule Instagram posts?
+Do I need a Facebook Page to schedule Instagram Reels?

 For Meta Business Suite: Yes, you must link your Instagram to a Facebook Page.
 For third-party tools: No, you can connect directly to your Instagram account without a Facebook Page requirement.

-Can I edit or delete a scheduled Instagram post?
+Can I edit or delete a scheduled Reel?

 Why didn't my scheduled Reel post?

-Common issues: account not linked to a Page, video not 9:16 ratio, token/permission expired, timezone mismatch, or music limitations.
-Check your connections, verify video specs (1080x1920, ≤90s), and reconnect if needed.
+Common issues: account not linked to a Page, video not 9:16 ratio, token/permission expired, timezone mismatch, file size too large, or music limitations.
+Check your connections, verify video specs (1080x1920, ≤90s, ≤100MB), and reconnect if needed.
 See our Troubleshooting section above.

 References (Authoritative Sources)